msg-systems/holmes-extractor/README.md

-Holmes encompasses several concepts that build on work that the author, Richard Paul Hudson, carried out as a young graduate and for which his former employer, [Definiens](https://www.definiens.com), has since been granted a [U.S. patent](https://patents.google.com/patent/US8155946B2/en).
+Holmes encompasses several concepts that build on work that the author, Richard Paul Hudson, carried out as a young graduate and for which his former employer, [Definiens], has since been granted a
+[U.S. patent](https://patents.google.com/patent/US8155946B2/en).
 Definiens has kindly permitted the author to publish Holmes under the GNU General Public License ("GPL").
 As long as you abide by the terms of the GPL, this means you can